 “The fee increase would impose a penalty on borrowers in states that offer greater statutory protections to homeowners in foreclosure,” the attorneys general wrote to DeMarco.

 A copy of their letter was provided by the office of Illinois Attorney General Lisa Madigan.
 Signing with her were New York’s Eric Schneiderman and Connecticut’s George Jepsen.

 New York, New Jersey, Connecticut, Florida and Illinois all have defaulted-loan carrying costs “that significantly exceed the national average,” according to the regulatory proposal.

-“Mortgages originated in these highest-cost states would have an upfront fee of between 15 and 30 basis points, which would be charged to lenders as a one-time upfront payment on each loan acquired” by Freddie Mac and Fannie Mae (FNMA), under the plan.
+“Mortgages originated in these highest-cost states would have an upfront fee of between 15 and 30 basis points, which would be charged to lenders as a one-time upfront payment on each loan acquired” by Freddie Mac and Fannie Mae (FNMA:US), under the plan.